How Much Pain Can Humans Really Handle?

 Yet it makes one wonder…what is the worst possible pain for human beings?
 More importantly, how much pain can we actually handle before passing out, dying, or completely losing our minds?

-What Are Pain Threshold And Pain Tolerance?
+What’s The Difference Between Pain Threshold And Pain Tolerance?

 Dolorimetry And How We Measure Pain